shop

 • Welcome!
 I’m so glad you’re here.

-I’m Anne Vally, a maker, knitter, sewist, writer and believer in the common good.
+I’m Anne Vally, a maker, knitter, sewist, and writer.
 I live and work in San Francisco.